nicklyz/Polymetric-View-D3/README.md

 * BOvR:             Base Class Overriding Rate
 Note: The above parameters are all in class level, since our project scope does not dive into method details

-## Avaliable Attributes Parameter in Each Layout:
+## Avaliable Attribute Parameters in Each Layout:
 * position-x:  X position representation of each rectangle/node/circle, only avaliable in Checker Plot
 * position-y:  Y position representation of each rectangle/node/circle, only avaliable in Checker Plot
 * width:       Width representation of each rectangle/node/circle, avaliable in all layouts